 Awareness campaign Moms Stop The Harm aims to show human side of Canada's opioid crisis

 When Irene Paterson's son Roger Wong didn't show up for a baseball game the two had planned to attend in June, she became worried.

-She eventually went to the police station with Wong's then-girlfriend, Evonne, and reported him missing.
+She eventually went to the police station with a friend of Wong's to report him missing.

-Wong was found dead from a fentanyl overdose in a downtown parking lot.
+Wong died from a fentanyl overdose in a downtown parking lot.

-"That was the moment my life ended," the Toronto mom recalled.
+"That was the moment my life ended," the Toronto mom said.